NabeehaMahmood/KLT-Feature-Tracker-GPU-Acceleration/README.md

 ---

-**Note**: This is the V1 implementation.
-GPU-accelerated versions (V2-V4) will be developed in subsequent phases of the project.
+**Note**: This is the V1 and V2 implementation.
+V3-V4 will be developed in subsequent phases of the project.